cedricbu/lonotify/README.md

 **throwtext.pl** : a IRSSI plugin

 It provides the following :
-   - command '/throwtext' : to simply send text to lonotifyd.
+   - command `throwtext` : to simply send text to lonotifyd.
-   - option 'pm_override' : sometimes, you want privacy.
+   - option `pm_override` : sometimes, you want privacy.
 This string will replace any private message you receive.

 **lonotify-client.pl** : a CLI.